Lima9092/LimaMike/README.md

 | Transformation | Y/N - whether to transform the field |
 | TransformFunction | Name of the transformation function to apply |

-I'll expand the Data Processing section to provide more detailed information about the data conversion functionality:

 ## Data Processing

 The tool processes data through several steps: